What Is The Average Tech Sales Salary? Here’s The Data For 2023

 VP of Sales

+Note: Betts Recruiting has a separate compensation guide for executives, so the format of the data for VP of Sales and Chief Revenue Officer looks a little different.
 Break Into Tech Sales is mainly focused on entry-level tech sales roles, but we’ll still provide the base salary and OTE data for these more senior tech sales positions.

 Hey, we can dream, right? 🙂